cbenien/muminio/README.md

 The Minio Azure gateway needs an etcd cluster to store additional user credentials, which is required by muminio.

-Then, apply the files in the correct order.
-You have to pause a bit after the etcd operator, because the CRD is only created when the operator is up and running and if the CRD is not there, the deployment of 04-minio.yaml will fail.
+Apply the files in the correct order.
+You have to pause a bit after the etcd operator, because the CRD is only created when the operator is up and running and if the CRD is not there, the deployment of `04-minio.yaml` will fail.

 ```
 kubectl apply -f deploy/minio-azure-gateway/02-etcd-operator.yaml